jessetane/wallet-connect/readme.md

 # wallet-connect
-WalletConnect 1.0 implementation in 375 lines of vanilla JavaScript.
+WalletConnect 1.0 implementation using browser crypto.

 ## How
 SubtleCrypto.